-Delivery Risk Explanation Proposed Action Fina ancial 1 The 2018 M2 revenue forecast estimate is \$13.1 billion, which represents a 46 percent decrease in forecasted revenue since M2 adoption.
-If sales tax revenue continues to be lower than projections, this will further challenge delivery.
-Sales tax revenue has been impacted by the recession and changes in consumer spending habits.
+Delivery Risk Explanation Proposed Action Fina Financial 1 estimate is \$13.1 billion, which represents a 46 percent Sales tax revenue has been impacted by the recession and changes in consumer spending habits.
 The 2018 lower forecast results in greater reliance on external funding to deliver the entire Freeway Program as listed.
 OCTA will continue to actively pursue available state and federal revenue, and work with the California Department of Transportation (Caltrans) to identify lower cost freeway alternative options for approval.
-2 Senate Bill 1 (SB 1) gas tax repeal (Prop 6) on November 6, 2018 ballot.
-While M2 does not rely on gas tax funding, if Prop 6 passes and SB 1 is repealed, there is a likelihood that current state funding commitments in the State Transportation Improvement Program (STIP) for M2 projects would be impacted and could delay M2 freeway delivery schedules. included a sensitivity run with lower external 3 Inability to scale the Freeway Program to available revenue and still deliver the promise.
-The freeway program includes set project scopes leaving very little flexibility in what is delivered. - 4 Delay in receipt of OC Streetcar Full Funding Grant Agreement (FFGA) from the Federal Transit Administration (FTA), could impact the overall delivery schedule.
-While the FTA and the Orange County Congressional delegation continue to show strong support for the project, authorization for the New Starts FFGA remains outstanding.
+2 Inability to scale the Freeway Program to available revenue and still deliver the promise.
+The freeway program includes set project scopes leaving very little flexibility in what is delivered.
+OCTA will work closely with Caltrans to review value engineering strategies on freeway projects.
+3 Delay in receipt of OC Streetcar Full Funding Grant Agreement (FFGA) from the Federal Transit Administration (FTA), could impact the overall delivery schedule.
+While the FTA and the Orange County Congressional delegation continue to show strong support for the project, authorization for the New Starts FFGA remains outstanding. merits of the OC Streetcar and 4 Sustain Metrolink train service, as an attractive alternative to driving in Orange County with the limits of available revenue.
+Operational cost of Metrolink service continues to grow as system ages, track-sharing arrangements with Burlington Northern Santa Fe Railway (BNSF) are revised, and new air quality requirements.
+These changes may impact service long term.
+Staff will continue to work closely with Metrolink and our partners to ensure cost increases are minimized, while seeking external